graememcc/funkierJS/docs/markdown/byCategory.md

 returns undefined.

 Throws a TypeError if the first argument is not a function, or if the second is not an arrayLike.

+Note that, if required, the function must already have its execution context set.
+Internally, the execution context within `each` is `null`, so it cannot supply a useful execution context to any object-curried functions supplied to this function.

 #### Examples ####
     funkierJS.each(function(e) {console.log(e);}, [1, 2]); // => Logs 1 then 2 to the console